tangrams/fieldguide/README.md

 You need to install [Tangram Paparazzi](https://github.com/tangrams/paparazzi) server in an [Amazon G2 GPU server](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html).
 Paparazzi is a headless version of [Tangram-es](https://github.com/tangrams/tangram-es), to make static maps on the cloud.
 In that repository you kind find more details about the installation.

-Then you need to modify `PAPARAZZI_SERVER` on `src/server.py` to point to the URL address of the paparazzi server.

 ### Install FieldGuide

 Clone the repository and run the install script: